mathigatti/okCupidScraper/README.md

 ## Usage

-This scraper has two script, the first one downloads the profile data (except the questions) of all users it can find by swapping in the okcupid web app.
-The second one goes through the scraped users and downloads their answers.
+This scraper has two scripts, the first one downloads the profile data (except the questions) of all users it can find by swiping in the okcupid web app.
+The second one goes through the scraped users and downloads their answered questions.

 ### Find users and download their data